Alfred Harrison: British Exploring Expedition, 1905–1907

 Harrison returned to Canada for the British Exploring Expedition.
 This was a private venture with the intention, if possible, of reaching the North Pole, in 1905.
-Hubert Darrell acted as assistant; he had been in a previous expedition led by David Hanbury.
-Ultimately Darrell fell out with Harrison, and left while he was absent.
+Hubert Darrell acted as guide; he had guided a previous expedition led by David Hanbury.
+Ultimately Harrison fell out with Darrell, and the two parted ways.

 Harrison's route to the Canadian West Arctic began at Quebec, from where he made his way to Edmonton, by rail and being joined by Darrell.
 They went up the trail to Athabasca Landing, by wagon.
 They reached the Great Slave Lake by river, and their scow was towed across it by a steamer.
 Then in the Northwest Territories they went down the Mackenzie River toward the ocean, to the Arctic Red River, reached in October 1905.

 While Harrison made trips to Fort McPherson, the dissatisfied Darrell set off during one of his absences.
 Harrison then took Herschel Island as a base for exploration in the Beaufort Sea.
 He put much effort into mapping the Mackenzie delta, in particular the Husky Lakes area, where he wintered.
 He did not refer to the previous explorations, of James Richardson and the Comte de Sainville.

 Harrison's exploration was cut short when a family member became ill, and he left Canada in 1907.
 In 1909, he argued for a polar sledge expedition, taking the Jeannette Expedition of an earlier generation as illustration of the limitations of ship navigation in the Arctic.